certinia/orizuru/readme.md

-# Nozomi.
+# Orizuru.

-Nozomi is a library that streamlines strongly typed communication between Heroku dynos (or other processes).
+Orizuru is a library that streamlines strongly typed communication between Heroku dynos (or other processes).
 It leverages [Apache Avro](https://avro.apache.org/) for schema validation and communication.

 ## Install

 ```
-$ npm install @financialforcedev/nozomi
+$ npm install @financialforcedev/orizuru
 ```